Getting Started

 Enter “control userpasswords2”.

-Turn off the "User must enter username and password to use this computer (E)" option.
+Turn off the "Users must enter a user name and password to use this computer." option.
 If you click OK, you may need to enter your current password once.

 Install the latest version of Vital Recorder from http://vitaldb.net/vital-recorder/